 - If you have any other medical conditions.

 - If you are breastfeeding or plan to breastfeed.
-Do not breastfeed if you are infected with HIV or are taking Stribild.
+Do not breastfeed if you have HIV or are taking Stribild.

-- About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
+- About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take, including any HIV medicines.
 Stribild may affect the way other medicines or products work, and other medicines or products may affect how Stribild works.
-Taking Stribild together with certain medicines or products may cause serious side effects.
+Taking Stribild together with certain medicines or products may cause serious, life-threatening side effects.

 How should I take Stribild?